 (Download a higher resolution picture by clicking on any picture below.)

-The Navy has released their report about the accident.
-"The cause of this tragic accident was the failure of the pilot to manage the energy state of the aircraft, and then to recognize a departure from controlled flight at low altitude, and apply the NATOPS recovery techiques."
+The JAG investigation report stated: "The cause of this tragic accident was the failure of the pilot to manage the energy state of the aircraft, and then to recognize a departure from controlled flight at low altitude, and apply the NATOPS recovery techiques."

 Shortly after the accident, some people made statements to the press suggesting that the crash was the result of problems with the QF-4 maintenance program at Pt Mugu.
 The press unquestioningly published those irrelevent claims before a proper investiation of the accident could be performed.
 Maintenance was not an issue in this crash.